-This notice explains your rights and responsibilities to file an appeal to Superior Court from an order or final judgment and your right to an attorney to represent you.
+This notice explains your rights and responsibilities to file an appeal to Superior Court from an order or final judgment signed by the trial court and your right to an attorney to represent you.

 YOUR RIGHT TO A LAWYER DURING THE APPEAL STAGE.